araffin/robotics-rl-srl/README.md

 ### RL on a Real Robobo

-1. Update the settings in `rl_baselines/train.py`, so it saves and log the training more often (LOG_INTERVAL, SAVE_INTERVAL, ...)
+1. Update the settings in `rl_baselines/train.py`, so it saves and logs the training more often (LOG_INTERVAL, SAVE_INTERVAL, ...)

 2. Make sure that USING_ROBOBO is set to True in `real_robots/constants.py`.

 3. Launch ROS bridge server (python 2):
 ```
-python -m gazebo.real_robobo_server
+python -m real_robots.real_robobo_server
 ```

 4. Start visdom for visualizing the training